geevb/tcp_connection/README.md

 # TCPConnection

 Designed as an example of a simple socket connection through TCP.
+This project was developed and tested using Ubuntu 16.04 LTS.

 ## Getting Started

 * This project was developed exclusively using C++
 * To make use of it, clone/download this repository
+* The data will be stored in files called `client.log` and `server.log`.

 ### Prerequisites

-JAVA JDK 8 must be installed beforehand.
-G++ Compiler
+ * G++ Compiler
-Linux Enviroment
+ * Linux Enviroment(Preferably Ubuntu 16.04)

 ### Installing

 * The first step will be cloning or downloading this repository.

-* Then configurate the file sis.config inside the config folder accordingly to the port number or buffer size as:
+* Then configurate the file `sis.config` inside the config folder accordingly to the port number or buffer size as:
 ```
 portNum=desiredPortNumber(int)
 bufSize=desiredBufferSize(int)